mave5/podalize/README.md

 # Podalize: Podcast Transcription and Analysis
-Streamlit app for podcast transcription and analysis using Pyannote.audio and OpenAI's Whisper.
+Streamlit app for podcast and audio content transcription and analysis using Pyannote.audio and OpenAI's Whisper.

 It works with .mp3 files or Youtube URLs.